hpc/libcircle/README.md

  * One can specify an arbitrary block of data as input.
 When a new
  * reduction is started, libcircle invokes this callback on each
  * process to snapshot the memory block specified in the call to CIRCLE_reduce.
- * The library makes a memcpy of this memory block given to CIRCLE_reduce.
+ * The library makes a memcpy of the memory block given to CIRCLE_reduce.
  */
 static void reduce_init(void)
 {